Silly Games: Critical reception

 The Guardian said, "Everything about "Silly Games" is perfect: its gently rolling rhythm, its beautiful melody, Dennis Bovell's subtle production, Kay's vocal that goes from understated to indelible."

 Lindy Layton version

-English singer Lindy Layton debuted as a solo singer with her version of "Silly Games" in 1990.
-It features Janet Kay and peaked at number 22 on the UK Singles Chart.
+English singer Lindy Layton debuted as a solo singer in 1990 with her version of "Silly Games", which was released by Arista Records as the first single from her debut album, Pressure (1991).
+The song was produced by Martyn Phillips and features Janet Kay, peaking at number 22 on the UK Singles Chart.

 Critical reception

-Dave Jennings from Melody Maker wrote, "The song is tender and lovely, as anyone who remembers Janet Kay's sensual original will know.
+Dave Jennings from Melody Maker wrote: "The song is tender and lovely, as anyone who remembers Janet Kay's sensual original will know.
 Producers Martin Philips and Norman Cook have conjured up a fine, sturdy, shuffling rhythm track."
+Reviewing Layton's debut album Pressure, he felt the album version of "Silly Games" sounded far more interesting than it did on single, calling it "unpredictably remixed".

 Charts

 Tricky version

-The British trip-hop musician Tricky included the song on his 2014 album Adrian Thaws, featuring vocalist mTirzah in a version characterised as "low-slung soul".
+The British trip-hop musician Tricky included the song on his 2014 album Adrian Thaws, featuring vocalist Tirzah in a version characterised as "low-slung soul".